-Your child should not bleed from the mouth after surgery but some saliva tinged or streaked with blood is normal.
+There should not be any bleeding from the mouth after surgery but saliva striped or streaked with blood is normal.
 Children are at risk for bleeding for up to two weeks after surgery.
 If bleeding occurs, bring your child to the Emergency Department.
 If the bleeding is severe, call 911.